Pro Kabaddi 2017: Captains need to make split second decisions in Kabaddi, says ‘captain cool’ Anup Kumar

 According to U Mumba captain Anup Kumar, a kabaddi captain has to be able to ensure that he keeps the players calm and motivated.
 “If the captain doesn’t motivate the team, it will be very difficult (to win),” he said.

 There are few who can explain the captain’s role in a kabaddi team better than Anup.
-He has led the Indian team to World Cup and Asian Cup titles on numerous occasions.
+He has led the Indian team to a World Cup title and has been part of numerous Asian Cup victories.
 In Pro Kabaddi League – country’s professional league now into its fifth season – he has won the league title once with U Mumba.

 More than the statistics, though, Anup’s status as the torch bearer of kabaddi in India can be seen in the way Indian players approach him.
 Regardless of whether they are playing for U Mumba or not, he is first greeted with a ‘namaste Anup bhai’ and then the player touches his feet.
 Anup responds by stopping them midway, almost sheepishly, and locking them in an embrace before asking if they were doing well that day.